Laurentide ice sheet: Foxe-Baffin ice dome

+Adjacent ice sheets

-Cordilleran ice flow
+Cordilleran ice sheet

 The Cordilleran ice sheet covered up to 1500000 km2 at the Last Glacial Maximum.
 The eastern edge abutted the Laurentide ice sheet.
 The sheet was anchored in the Coast Mountains of British Columbia and Alberta, south into the Cascade Range of Washington.
 That is one and a half times the water held in the Antarctic.
 Anchored in the mountain backbone of the west coast, the ice sheet dissipated north of the Alaska Range where the air was too dry to form glaciers.

 It is believed that the Cordilleran ice melted rapidly, in less than 4000 years.
 The water created numerous Proglacial lakes along the margins such as Lake Missoula, often leading to catastrophic floods as with the Missoula Floods.
 Much of the topography of Eastern Washington and northern Montana and North Dakota was affected.